gwDistSys15/dist-sys-exercises/lec-11/p2p/README.md

   - Click a node to highlight all of the nodes that would be reached by a Gnutella v1 or v2 query (i.e., all within 7 or 3 hops)
   - Make the Chord graph nodes be statically positioned in a nice circle instead of using the "force graph" layout currently being used.
   - Click a node to highlight the path that would be taken in Chord to go from that node to node 17 (or have a way to select both the source and destination of a query).
   - Extend the Chord program so that instead of using IDs 0,1,2,3...N each node will pick a random ID number from 0...2^16.
 Display the ID inside the node circle.
+Combine this with the previous step to be even cooler.
+  - Other interesting things you can think of...

 To do these you will have to learn some javascript and how to use the [D3 visualization library](http://d3js.org/).
 There are tons of examples available online.
 [This example might help](http://jsfiddle.net/tristanreid/xReHA/636/).

+# Submission
+**This assignment is due Tuesday 11/24 at 11:59PM.**

+Work must be done in groups of 1-3 students.
+Register your team [to get a github repo here](https://classroom.github.com/group-assignment-invitations/aeaeb8299f81479c0ce9af3d1c150c98).

+Your final repository should be clean and should contain a README.md file briefly describing how your programs work and any bonus features you added.
+Create an issue in your repository and tag @wenhui when your code is complete.